shinybrar/releaseer/README.md

 The workflow from making changes to the codebase to deploying the code to the production environment is as follows:

-1. **Developer** either creates a feature branch or forks the main repository to make changes to the codebase.
+1. **Developer** to make changes to the codebase, the developer forks the main repository, and then creates a feature branch in that fork.
 2. **Developer** makes changes to the codebase and commits them using Commitizen to generate conventional commits.
 3. **Developer** runs `pre-commit` locally to lint, format and optionally test the codebase.
 4. **Developer** pushes the changes to their fork and opens a pull request to the main repository.
 5. **Github Actions** runs the Continuous Integration process, which includes running tests, linting, and formatting the codebase to ensure it meets the project's standards.
 As projects mature, you can add more checks, such as security scans, performance tests, etc. to the CI process.
 6. **Maintainer** reviews the pull request and merges it into the main branch of the source repository.
-7. **Github Actions** runs detects the push to the main branch and runs the **replease-please** automation workflow.
+7. **Github Actions** detects the push to the main branch and runs the **release-please** automation workflow.
 If the changes are determined to amount to a new release, i.e. a new feature, a fix, or a breaking change, a new release PR is created.
-8. **Maintainer** reviews the release PR and merges it into the main branch of the source repository accumalating one or more downstream changes.
+8. **Maintainer** reviews the release PR and merges it into the main branch of the source repository accumulating one or more downstream changes.
 9. **Github Actions** runs the Continuous Deployment process, which includes building, testing, and deploying the codebase to the production environment.
 This includes generating the changelog, creating the release branch, tagging the release, and publishing the release as well as deploying the codebase to the production environment, e.g. kubernetes cluster, serverless environment, etc.

 The following diagram illustrates the workflow: